 I am writing a review of an 80-year-old novel.
 It’s older than me.
 Odds are, it’s older than you.
 And yet, it’s still read, and it’s still revered around the world as one of the masterpieces of literature.
 I can’t disagree.
 This is my second reading of The Hobbit (or, There and Back Again).
 I […]Read more "The Hobbit, a timely review"

 If you’ve ever worked anywhere and had to sit through annual performance reviews, you know what I’m talking about.
 I’ve heard it called the “sandwich” approach, and it’s where the reviewer opens by saying good things about you, then tells you where you failed to meet expectations in the middle—the meat in this rather […]Read more "Ernest Cline’s Armada: a book review"

-The Brass Cupcake was published in 1950, sixty-seven years ago as I write this review and fifteen years before I was born.
+The Brass Cupcake was published in 1950, sixty-seven years ago as I write this review and before I was born.
 It is not on any current bestseller list.
-I think I picked up this hardcover edition a few years ago (in my language, “a few years” can be anything from five to twenty […]Read more "Book Review: The Brass Cupcake, by John D. MacDonald"
+I think I picked up this hardcover edition a few years ago (in my language, “a few years” can be anything from five to twenty years) from […]Read more "Book Review: The Brass Cupcake, by John D. MacDonald"